lebao3105/charms-bar-port/README.md

 Q: Is this safe to use?

 A: Yes, it should be.
-Any antivirus programs complaining should be registered as a false positive.
+But still be careful with stuff on internet.

 Q: Why are the animations stiff?